Greek Language Courses

 LATN 2020 is always selections from Vergil’s Aeneid.

 The remaining courses are all upper division.
 They are genre courses, and within these we read certain writers.
-In the fall of 2010, for example, we offered the Latin Letters course in which we read selections from the letters of Cicero and Pliny as well as various other letters.
+In the fall of 2017, for example, we will be reading selections from Cicero.

 In these courses, students translate passages of Latin into English, we discuss various points of interest in the text, resolve any difficulties that may exist, and students present oral reports on particular aspects of the text.